Make a Self Portrait from Nature

 - Once she's assembled a look she likes she can use the glue to make it all come together.

 - When her natural self-portrait is finished, have your child present her masterpiece to you and tell her to explain the choices she made.
 Why did she pick certain items?
 Is she happy with the result?
 What does she like best about her self-portrait?
-How does using natural materials affect her overall piece?
+What effect do the natural materials have on the overall piece?

 - Once the glue dries, hang your child's natural self-portrait up in her room or somewhere in your house for all to see!